 Artists in the exhibition:

-ALINA CARP / Romania/, ANA CARDIM /Portugal/, ANDRIS LAUDERS /Latvia/, ANNA HENRIKSONE /Latvia/, ANNETTE DAM /Denmark/, ARIEL LAVIAN / Israel/, ARTEMIS VALSAMAKI /Greece/, BARBARA UDERZO /Italy/, CHAO-HSIEN KUO /Finland/, CLARA NIUBÒ /Spain/, CORRADO DE MEO /Italy/, EERO HINTSANEN / Finland/, EMMANUEL LACOSTE /France/, EUGENIA INGEGNO /Italy/, EVE MARGUS /Estonia/, FELIEKE VAN DER LEEST /Norway/, GIGI MARIANI /Italy/, GUNTIS LAUDERS /Latvia/, HENG LEE /Taiwan/, ISABELLE BUSNEL /UK/, JULIA MARIA KÜNNAP /Estonia/, JURGA LAGO /Lithuania/, KRISTIINA LAURITS /Estonia/, LIISA HASHIMOTO /Japan/, MAIJA VĪTOLA–ZITMANE /Latvia/, MARIA ROSA FRANZIN /Italy/, MARIA VALDMA-HÄRM /Estonia/, MARIE-LOUISE KRISTENSEN /Denmark/, MÄRTA MATTSSON /Sweden/, NICOLAS ESTRADA /Colombia/, NÓRA TENGELY /Hungary/, RÉKA LŐRINCZ /Hungary/, SARA BARBANTI /Italy/, SARI LIIMATTA /Finland/, SIMEON SHOMOV /Bulgaria/, TANEL VEENRE /Estonia/, TED NOTEN /The Netherlands/, RO STUDIO /Latvia/, VALDIS BROŽE /Latvia/, VITA PUKŠTAITĖ-BRUŽĖ /Lithuania/, YOJAE LEE /South Korea/
+ALINA CARP / Romania/, ANA CARDIM /Portugal/, ANDRIS LAUDERS /Latvia/, ANNA HEINRIHSONE /Latvia/, ANNETTE DAM /Denmark/, ARIEL LAVIAN / Israel/, ARTEMIS VALSAMAKI /Greece/, BARBARA UDERZO /Italy/, CHAO-HSIEN KUO /Finland/, CLARA NIUBÒ /Spain/, CORRADO DE MEO /Italy/, EERO HINTSANEN / Finland/, EMMANUEL LACOSTE /France/, EUGENIA INGEGNO /Italy/, EVE MARGUS /Estonia/, FELIEKE VAN DER LEEST /Norway/, GIGI MARIANI /Italy/, GUNTIS LAUDERS /Latvia/, HENG LEE /Taiwan/, ISABELLE BUSNEL /UK/, JULIA MARIA KÜNNAP /Estonia/, JURGA LAGO /Lithuania/, KRISTIINA LAURITS /Estonia/, LIISA HASHIMOTO /Japan/, MAIJA VĪTOLA–ZITMANE /Latvia/, MARIA ROSA FRANZIN /Italy/, MARIA VALDMA-HÄRM /Estonia/, MARIE-LOUISE KRISTENSEN /Denmark/, MÄRTA MATTSSON /Sweden/, NICOLAS ESTRADA /Colombia/, NÓRA TENGELY /Hungary/, RÉKA LŐRINCZ /Hungary/, SARA BARBANTI /Italy/, SARI LIIMATTA /Finland/, SIMEON SHOMOV /Bulgaria/, TANEL VEENRE /Estonia/, TED NOTEN /The Netherlands/, RO STUDIO /Latvia/, VALDIS BROŽE /Latvia/, VITA PUKŠTAITĖ-BRUŽĖ /Lithuania/, YOJAE LEE /South Korea/

 From May 17 to June 15, 2024.